CardinalityCloud/prometheus-alert-generator/hugo/content/blog/roi-calculator.md

 - Engagement duration
 - Expected percentage reduction in observability spend

-Get back: a real comparison of strategy engagement cost vs. the alternative paths forward.
+Get back: a real comparison of architecture engagement cost vs. the alternative paths forward.

-No fluff.
 No "ROI is immeasurable because observability is priceless" nonsense.
 Just numbers.

 ## The Bottom Line